Jet Data Manager Server Upgrade Overview

-The latest version of the Jet Data Manager is available from on our website:
+The latest version of the Jet Data Manager is available from the downloads page on our website.

-Once the file has been downloaded, unzip the installation package and run the either the 32-bit or 64-bit (to match your current install) Setup.exe file.
+1. Once the file has been downloaded, unzip the installation package, navigate through the files 1 - Jet Analytics - REQUIRED > 64 bit - Jet Data Manager Server and run the Jet Analytics Setup.exe file.
 There is no need to uninstall the previous version, first.

-Once the installation has completed there will be an icon on the desktop for the new version of the Jet Data Manager.
-Double click this icon to launch the new version.
-The first time that the new version is opened it will prompt the user for an Activation Code.
-Select Internet – I have a license code
+3. Once the installation has completed, navigate to the new version of the Jet Data Manager in your Programs and Apps and open it.
+The first time that the new version is opened, it will prompt the user for an Activation Code.
+Enter your license key and click Activate to activate your product.

 This will synchronize with our licensing server and enable all of the proper license features into the Jet Data Manager.